Last Updated on

 1. Symptoms Pertaining to Behaviour

 Overfeeding causes an additional load on the stomach of the child along with the intestine and the entire digestive system.
 This leads the body to be irritated from within, which can manifest in an outward crankiness on the part of the child.
-He would tend to be highly irritated than usual, as well as face broke sleep cycles as a result.
+He would tend to be highly irritated than usual, as well as have trouble with sleep cycles.

 2. Symptoms Pertaining to the Intestines